3 Writing Tips That Will Improve Your Writing

 Let's rewrite this as if I was telling instead of showing:

 Straddling her, he squeezed her neck.
 He watched as the girl tried to breathe, holding onto the last bit of air in her lungs.
 She struggled against him.
-He felt his mouth turn upward causing him great excitement as he watched the life slowly drain from her.
+He felt his mouth turn upward, causing him great excitement as he watched the life slowly drain from her.

-Hopefully I did this right, dang it was hard too.
 The most significant difference in telling is you don't give very much in the way of description.
 When you tell, your scene may get the point across, but in a boring way.
 I told you he watched the life drain out her in the second example.
 Where in the first, I showed you by what her eyes did, her chest hardening, her bladder released....you get the drift.

-You don't want to go overboard either in telling or showing.
+You don't want to go overboard with telling or showing.
 My goodness, don't be Owl from Winnie the Poo.
 But you want to immerse your reader in the moment.
 The caveat is knowing when to tell.
 There will be times when that is necessary.
 In those moments, use only what you need for that scene.
 Don't do an information dump.

 These are my three top writing tips for helping you create your best work.
 By no means are these the only writing tips.
 For reference, you can read:

 The Emotion Thesaurus: A Writer's Guide to Character Expression (Second Edition) by Becca Puglisi and Angela Ackerman.

 Google Head-hopping and you will have tons to read on this subject.